bridadan/bridadan.github.io/_posts/2020-01-30-casting-local-video-from-openwrt.md

 ## Conclusion

 This solution works!
-The cost is a bit of processing of your video files before they're ready to be streamed, but otheriwse I haven't had any issues.
+The cost is a bit of processing of your video files before they're ready to be streamed, but otherwise I haven't had any issues.
 The downside of the required format is you lose capabilities like audio track switching and subtitles.
 In the future I will most likely use some kind of server to get those features, but for now this is working.